-Risk driver Descriptio n Potential impact Timefra me Direct / Indire ct Likeliho od Magnitu de of impact Estimated financial implicatio ns Manageme nt method Cost of manageme nt supply chain disruption and non- delivery of resources, a loss of production time and a loss of revenue.
-Disruption at suppliers' sites due to flooding or extreme weather events can also result in supply chain disruption and non- delivery of available, although it would be significant. help to identify risks associated with climate change and the strategies that could be implemente d to address these risks.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management disruption and non-delivery of resources, a loss of production time and a loss of revenue.
+Disruption at suppliers' sites due to flooding or extreme weather events can also result in supply chain disruption and non-delivery of resources, the inability to operate due to lack of resources and a loss of revenue.
+Flooding may also disrupt AECI's ability to supply key chemicals to clients, thereby disrupting clients operations. not available, although it would be significant. identify risks associated with climate change and the strategies that could be implemented to address these risks.
 The Climate Change strategy will be aligned with regulation.